 The jewel of the experience is at the northern end, where U.S. 93 passes Great Basin National Park, Nevada’s only national park, created in 1986.
 The park is home to Lehman Caves, a vast system of underground caves with giant stalactites and stalagmites.

-Right in the middle of Nevada, a desolate highway skirts the remote Nevada Test Site, a military area that housed above-ground nuclear testing in the 1950s.
-The mushroom clouds billowing into the sky and oddly shaped aircraft with no markings that would roar across the deserted State Route 375 contributed to the mystery of the area.
-In addition, the U.S. government’s steadfast denial of the existence of Area 51 in the Nevada Test Site furthered the public’s curiosity.
+Right in the middle of Nevada, a desolate highway skirts the remote Nevada National Security Site, a military area that housed above-ground nuclear testing in the 1950s.
+Mushroom clouds billowing into the sky and oddly shaped aircraft seen from the deserted Nevada state Route 375 contributed to the mystery of the area.
+In addition, the U.S. government’s steadfast denial of the existence of Area 51 in the Nevada National Security Site furthered the public’s curiosity.
 Some people suspected there were aliens hidden there or other secret goings-on that involved extraterrestrials.
 Others believed that the U.S. Air Force was simply developing new military aircraft, such as the U-2 and SR-71 spy planes and the F117-A Stealth Fighter.

 Leaders in several communities realized the tourism potential and asked the Nevada Department of Transportation to designate the 98-mile highway the “Extraterrestrial Highway,” which it did in 1996.
 The center of the E.T. mystique is Rachel, population 100, and its social center, the Little A’Le’Inn, a cafe, bar, small motel and UFO information and souvenir center.
 Watch for speed-limit signs posting the limit at “Warp 7” and parking lots reserved for space craft.